tjguk/networkzero/docs/for-teachers.rst

 Or it might be that one or more machines have multiple IP addresses.
 This could be the case, for example, if you have a PiNet setup running over wired ethernet while the boxes also have WiFi adapters.
 This might mean that the address which one advertises is on its ethernet address while the other attempts to reach it over WiFi.
+You can work around this partly by passing a wildcard IP address which will attempt to use an address on *that* network as opposed to any of the others which the machine may have.

 Keyboard Input blocks the network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~